-For operations in which aircraft altitude spans both terminal-area and en-route ranges, the model used for flight mechanics switches between SAE-AIR-1845/Doc 29 and BADA.
-In AEDT, this leads to portions of flights where BADA flight mechanics are used with aircraft that are not on the BADA speed schedule (because of the need to speed up from, or slow down to, the ANP schedule).
-These portions of flights are often described as "ANP-BADA transitions".
-These are discussed in further detail in Section 3.7.1.3.2 and Section 3.7.1.3.3.2.
+When using SAE-AIR-1845/Doc 29 and BADA 3 analysis for an operation in which aircraft altitude spans both terminal-area and en-route ranges, the model used for flight mechanics switches between SAE-AIR-1845/Doc 29 and BADA 3.
+In AEDT, this leads to portions of flights where BADA 3 flight mechanics are used with aircraft that are not on the BADA 3 speed schedule (because of the need to speed up from, or slow down to, the flight procedure speed schedule).
+These portions of flights are often described as "ANP-BADA 3 transitions".
+These are discussed in further detail in Section 3.9.1.7.2 and Section 3.9.1.7.3.2.
+When using BADA 4 analysis for an operation in which aircraft altitude spans both terminal-area and en-route ranges, the model used for flight mechanics is BADA 4.